 Broad Street was busy.
 A skater kid walked by wearing a shirt that said “Girls Gone Wild Film Crew.”
 Local.
 A loudly chattering group of men sporting polo shirts and cropped hair stumbled into the restaurant where I was having lunch.
 Tourists.
-All I could pick out of their conversation, as such, was a single word: “Golf, golf, golf, golf.”

 I shuffled the newspaper.
 The outside world was full of pestilence and terror, but mercifully free of “duffers” and their ilk.
 No, they had all come here.

 Dark clouds swelled in the afternoon sky.
 This is promising, I thought.
 Pray for rain.

 A good five-day thunderstorm would provide a plausible, face-saving excuse.
 Oh, how I wanted out.
 But I was locked into The Plan, trapped like a National Guardsman under a stop-loss order.

 “It’s got your fingerprints all over it,” he wrote.

 Was the sonofabitch blackmailing me?
 Remember, be cool.
 The pollen made it hard for police to get good fingerprints.
 I heard it on NPR.

 Still, extortion wasn’t beyond him.
 He was unpredictable.
 Unbalanced.
 “You know what’s wrong with society?” he said at dinner.
 “We don’t eat each other… We eat cows.”

 This man wears a tie to work.
 He has everyone fooled.
 Not me.